friendswithbenny/fwb-alj/README.md

+# Algebra java-package.

-some mini utils to aid low-level integration with guava, which i was surprised not to find pre-existing therein.
+some mini utils to aid low-level integration with guava and collections, which i was surprised not to find pre-existing therein.